 MINNESOTA DEPARTMENT OF AGRICULTURE

-Whereas, the Commissioner of the Minnesota Department of Agriculture, having found that an exotic pest, known as the emerald ash borer, Agrilus planipennis Fairmaire, has been detected in Minnesota and neighboring states and has a limited distribution at this time; and
+Whereas, the Commissioner of the Minnesota Department of Agriculture, having found that a new and emerging disease of walnut (Juglans species) has been detected in other states and has a limited distribution at this time; and

-Now, therefore, the Commissioner of the Minnesota Department of Agriculture by the authority of Minnesota Statutes Section 18G.06 (2011) declares this quarantine to prevent the further spread of this pest and sets forth: definitions, regulated articles, quarantined areas, conditions of movement, violations and penalties, and special exemptions.
-This quarantine shall become effective immediately and will remain in effect until withdrawn or superseded.
-This quarantine supersedes all previous Minnesota state quarantines for emerald ash borer.
+Now, therefore, the State of Minnesota is hereby establishing this emergency plant exterior quarantine by the authority of Minnesota Statutes Chapter 18G.06, subd.
+5 (2010), to prevent the spread of Thousand Cankers Disease of Walnut into Minnesota and sets forth: definitions, regulated articles, conditions of movement, violations and penalties, and special exemptions.
+This quarantine shall become effective immediately upon signing and will remain in effect until rescinded by the Commissioner.

 Section II: Definitions